FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 ratingsTbl = join(ratingsTbl,moviesTbl)
 ```
 ##### Obtain a list of unique movie ID's and update the ID's in ratingsTbl
 The ratings dataset contains movie ratings organized by user, so that the dataset contains at least one rating from each user ID from 1 to the number of unique users in the dataset, nu.
 However, the same is not true for movie ID's as some movies in the original dataset were not rated by any user in this subset, and thus there are 'gaps' in the set of movie ID's that appear in ratingsTbl.
 To simplify later analysis, we use the findgroups function below to assign a new movie ID to each movie present in ratingsTbl, such that the movie ID's then form a contiguous set of integers from 1 to the number of unique movies in the dataset, nm.
 Running the code  to update the ratings table with the new movie IDs we obtain 10677 unique movies in the dataset.
-On the movie dataset "movieTbb" we have 10681 movies, three more than the ratings dataset.
+On the movie dataset "movieTbl" we have 10681 movies, three more than the ratings dataset.

 ##### Identify the most reviewed movie
 Run the code below to obtain the number of ratings for each movie in movieId and store it in the variable numRatings, then find the most reviewed movie in the dataset.
 The distribution of ratings/movie is also visualized.